-Theatre Under the Stars is an outdoor theatre which in 2019 features the musicals Mamma Mia! and Disney’s ‘Newsies’ in Vancouver’s Stanley Park.
+Theatre Under the Stars is an outdoor theatre which in 2020 was going to feature the musicals Beauty & the Beast and Hello Dolly in Vancouver’s Stanley Park.

 This article includes info on the following topics:

 Click on a link to jump to specific information, or continue reading to learn all about Theatre Under the Stars and its 2020 productions.

 Theatre Under the Stars (TUTS) is an exceptional musical theatre company that offers live outdoor performances at Stanley Park’s Malkin Bowl.
 It’s located at 610 Pipeline Road near the Stanley Park Pavilion.